metronome-sh/metronome-sh/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Bug report
 about: Use this template to report bugs during the open beta phase.
-title: "[BUG]"
+title: '[BUG]'
-labels: bug
+labels: 'bug'
-assignees: ''
+assignees: ErickTamayo

 ---
+## Description

+Please provide a detailed description of the bug.

 ## Environment